binhe-lab/C037-Cand-auris-adhesin/02-case-studies/02-blast/README.md

 | XP_445977.1    | 965    | XM_445977    | matches QNG13321.1, 965 aa, identical sequences              |
 | XP_447567.2    | 1771   | XM447567     | matches QNG14727.1, 2581 aa, a long insertion in the new assembly allele |

+### Conclusion

-- Based on the above I can conclude that:
+Based on the above I can conclude that:

-  - The issue illustrated by _C. tropicalis_ is very organism-specific -- this primarily has to do with how the genome was sequenced in the past and whether the same strain was later sequenced again with a long-read technology.
-For example, _C. albicans_ and _C. dubliniensis_ were both sequenced in the same study as _C. tropicalis_.
-The former two were not sequenced (the same strain) later.
+- _C. tropicalis_ is likely a specific case -- either its genome is particularly tough to sequence/assemble, or the original assembly was flawed.
+Other genomes I looked at don't have the same problems.
 - The issues affecting _C. tropicalis_ can be summarized as follows: the PF11765 domain hit is credible (that's what we used as query in blast).
 However, the identified protein may be misannotated, meaning that it may be shorter or longer than it really is (in _C. tropicalis_'s case more likely to be shorter than longer, for reasons unclear to me).
 - Because of the above, the issue *does not* affect the accuracy of the blastp hits.
 What it does affect is when I applied the 500 aa length filter, some proteins may have been wrongly left out.
 I plan to carefully review all hits that would be left out due to length in the revision and so this should be addressed.
 - Note that none of our conclusions specifically hinged upon the Hil homologs in non _C. auris_ species being complete.
 The primary use of those sequences are 1) infer the evolutionary history of the family to demonstrate independent expansion, which relies only on the PF11765 domain alignment; 2) demonstrate the rapid divergence in the central domain (reviewer suggested changing this term, call it B-region?).
 For the latter, the incomplete proteins may affect the S/T frequency and β-aggregation potential analyses, but they are not expected to cause significant changes to any of the conclusions (which is that both features are highly variable among homologs).

+### _C. auris_ strains

 - Of particular interest is the quality of the hits in _C. auris_, including both the reference assembly and the other strains we used for various analyses.
 First of all, I checked the sequencing and assembly details for the genomes:

 | Strain | Clade | Assembly_ID     | Sequencing_Technology | Assembly_Notes           |